 There’s more than one way to support the Acadiana Symphony Orchestra this fall.
 For starters, get your tickets for ASO’s performance of Beethoven’s Ninth Symphony which takes place Saturday, Oct.
 23, 7:30 p.m., at the Heymann Performing Arts Center.
 Along with the “Ode to Joy” choral, ASO is tempting music lovers with a menu of barbecue and beer, a little getting down chow to spice up the high cultural event.

 Tickets are available at the Heymann.
-For more information, call 291-5555 or click here to purchase tickets.
+For more information, call 291-5555 or click here

 The second way to help raise funds for ASO is to pay a visit to the Acadiana Symphony Decorator Showcase of Homes.
 This year there are three houses showcasing different design styles.
 It’s a great way to see what’s new, what’s possible, what works well together and what’s at the cutting edge of design.
 This is an event that requires months of planning, plus the talent and expertise of designers and builders and the help of many volunteers.
 Kudos to the ASO and to the Acadiana Symphony Women’s League and all who have dedicated time and resources to help make the 2010 showcase a must see event.

 All three houses on tour are located in River Ranch Development.
 Visitors can walk through a contemporary condominium just off the town square, and then visit the transitional cottage (designed for the mature market) and a traditional house with classic Southern style.
 Home builders, design specialists and decorators have created rooms that are live in ready and present new design ideas with a unique blend of furnishings, lighting, flooring and accessories from premiere vendors.
 It’s a shopping experience extraordinaire where everything is for sale, whether by piece or by property.